andyd0/http-monitoring/README.md

 ### Tailing A file

 Tailing file implementation is from a [presentation](https://github.com/dabeaz/generators/) on tools that leverage the use of Python generators.

-### Parsing Log Lines

-Regex to parse line for the data required was adapted from an online version of the book [Regular Expressions Cookbook](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch07s12.html), which had a regex for common log formats.

 ## Screenshots of the App